-The regiment was formed as the county regiment for East Lancashire in 1881, by amalgamating the 30th (Cambridgeshire) Regiment of Foot and the 59th (2nd Nottinghamshire) Regiment of Foot.
+The regiment was formed as the county regiment for East Lancashire in the 1881 Childers reforms, by amalgamating the 30th (Cambridgeshire) Regiment and the 59th (2nd Nottinghamshire) Regiment.
 These became its regular 1st and 2nd Battalions respectively.

-Two of the regiment’s territorial battalions deployed to Gallipoli, where Alfred Victor Smith of 1/5th Battalion won the Victoria Cross (VC).
+Two of the regiment’s territorial battalions deployed to Gallipoli, where Second Lieutenant Alfred Smith of 1/5th Battalion was awarded the Victoria Cross (VC).
 The regiment’s other three VCs during the conflict were all won on the Western Front, where both regular battalions remained until the war’s end.

-From 1933 to 1939 1st Battalion was stationed in Britain and Northern Ireland, although it was briefly posted to the Saar in December 1934 as part of the International Force overseeing its referendum on whether to rejoin Germany.
+From 1933 to 1939, 1st Battalion was stationed in England and Northern Ireland, although it was briefly posted to the Saar in December 1934 as part of the International Force overseeing its referendum on whether to re-join Germany.

-1st Battalion deployed straight to France in September 1939 and one of its captains won the regiment’s only World War Two VC as it fought its way back to Dunkirk in June 1940.
+In September 1939, 1st Battalion deployed straight to France with the British Expeditionary Force, eventually fighting a rearguard action all the way back to Dunkirk in June 1940.
 The battalion then remained in Britain until June 1944, when it landed in Normandy.

 2nd Battalion had moved to India in 1937, but returned to Britain in September 1940.
-From there it joined Force 121, the British and Commonwealth force sent to invade Vichy-held Madagascar in May 1942.
-After the invasion the battalion moved to India in January the following year, from which it fought in Burma.
+From there, it joined Force 121, the British and Commonwealth formation sent to invade French Vichy-held Madagascar in May 1942.
+The battalion moved to India in January the following year, from where it went on to fight in Burma.